type typename members

 Instead of the type keyword, you can use class or category.

-typename - name of new type.
+typename - name of the new type.

-globals - list of global identifiers.
+members - list of members.

 QM has 7 intrinsic variable types - int, byte, word, long, double, lpstr and str.
 It also defines 7 OLE types and several other types.
 You can combine variables of several different types to create user-defined types (also known as structures or records).
-User-defined types are useful when you want to create a single variable that contains several related pieces of information .
+User-defined types are useful when you want to create a single variable that contains several related pieces of information.
 You create a user-defined type with the type statement.
 Once you have new type defined, you can create variables of that type (typename) like variables of intrinsic types.
 The type definition exists until QM exits or other file is opened.

-An user-defined type can contain member variables of any type, including other user-defined types.
+A user-defined type can contain member variables of any type, including other user-defined types.

-An user-defined type can contain embedded single-dimension arrays.
+A user-defined type can contain embedded single-dimension arrays.
 The number of elements must be enclosed in square brackets and immediately follow member name: [membertype]membername[numelem].
 Embedded strings (not lpstr or str) must be declared as byte array.
 Such array cannot be used directly as lpstr or pointer.
 Instead, use & operator to get address of array, and assign it to a lpstr or pointer variable.
-Example: lpstr s = &structure.array.
+Example: lpstr s = &var.array.
 Array name, when used without [], means first element.

 It is possible to use a base type (inheritance).